mlcommons/GaNDLF/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Write an `x` in all the boxes that apply -->
 - [ ] I have read the [`CONTRIBUTING`](../CONTRIBUTING.md) guide
 - [ ] My PR is based from the [current GANDLF master ](https://garygregory.wordpress.com/2016/11/10/how-to-catch-up-my-git-fork-to-master/)
-- [ ] Non-breaking change (would not break existing functionality)
-- [ ] Breaking change (would cause existing functionality to change): please provide as many details as possible
+- [ ] Non-breaking change (would not break existing functionality): if breaking change, please provide as many details as possible
 - [ ] Function/class source code documentation added/updated
 - [ ] [Usage documentation](../docs) has been updated, if appropriate
 - [ ] [History](../HISTORY.md) has been updated, if appropriate